-A selection of Deirdre Day’s collage works will be will be on exhibition at Green Kill from March 3 to March 30, 2018, Tuesday through Saturday, 3 to 9 PM.
+A selection of Deirdre Day’s collage works was on exhibition at Green Kill from March 3 to March 30, 2018, Tuesday through Saturday, 3 to 9 PM.
 The opening will be on March 3 from 5 to 8 PM.

 About Deirdre Day